academia-edu/libvmod-json/README.md

 future support parsing json strings, at which point it would also be a superset of the functionality of [libvmod-var][libvmod-var]

+The way local variables are implemented will need to be rewritten for varnish 4

 [varnish]: https://www.varnish-cache.org/
 [vcl]: https://www.varnish-cache.org/docs/3.0/reference/vcl.html
 [vmod_json_vcc]: https://github.com/academia-edu/libvmod-json/blob/master/src/vmod_json.vcc